 - 1.2.2.
-The DCO Application is made pursuant to section 37 of the Planning Act 2008 (PA 2008), in accordance with the direction made by the Secretary of State under section 35 of the PA 2008 and dated 21 February 2024 (the Direction).
-In response to a request from the Applicant, the Secretary of State adopted a Scoping Opinion in respect of the Scheme on 24 September 2024 (the Scoping Opinion) pursuant to Regulation 10 of The Infrastructure Planning (Environmental Impact Assessment) Regulations 2017 (EIA Regulations).
+The DCO Application is made pursuant to section 37 of Part 5 of the Planning Act 2008 (PA 2008) for the DCO Scheme, in accordance with the direction made by the Secretary of State under section 35 of the PA 2008 and dated 21 February 2024 (the Section 35 Direction), provided as Appendix 1B to this Chapter (Document DCO 6.1B/MCO 6.1B).
+In response to a request from the Applicant, provided as Appendix 1C to this Chapter (Document DCO 6.1C/MCO 6.1C), the Secretary of State adopted a Scoping Opinion on 24 September 2024 in respect of the EMG2 Project which is provided as Appendix 1D to this Chapter (Document DCO 6.1D/MCO 6.1D) (the Scoping Opinion) pursuant to Regulation 10 of The Infrastructure Planning (Environmental Impact Assessment) Regulations 2017 (EIA Regulations).
 This ES is provided in support of the DCO Application and in accordance with Regulation 5(2)(a) of the Infrastructure Planning (Applications: Prescribed Forms and Procedure) Regulations 2009 (2009 Regulations).
-The DCO Application is formed of two component parts: - EMG2 Main Site The Direction confirmed that the Applicant's proposals for the EMG2 Main Site satisfied the criteria for business and commercial projects and should be treated as a development of national significance for which development consent is required; and - Highways Works These works include substantial improvements to the strategic highways network around Junction 24 of the M1 (the J24 Improvements).
+The DCO Application is formed of two component parts: - EMG2 Works The Section 35 Direction confirmed that the Applicant's proposals for the EMG2 Main Site satisfied the criteria for business and commercial projects and should be treated as a development of national significance for which development consent is required; and - Highway Works These works include substantial improvements to the strategic highways network around Junction 24 of the M1 (the J24 Improvements).
 These works qualify as a Nationally Significant Infrastructure Project (NSIP) in their own right.
+The works also comprise other works to the highway network including the EMG2 Access Works, the EMG1 Access Improvements, the Hyam's Lane Works and the Active Travel Link.

-The MCO Application
+The MCO Application (EMG1 Works)

 - 1.2.3.
-The MCO Application for the third component comprising the EMG1 Works, is made pursuant to section 153 and schedule 6 of the PA 2008 for an amendment to the East Midlands Gateway Rail Freight Interchange and Highways Order 2016 (SI 2016/17) (EMG1 DCO).
-The EMG1 DCO was supported by an environmental impact assessment (EIA) which was completed pursuant to The Infrastructure Planning (Environmental Impact Assessment) Regulations 2009 in force at the time, however those regulations have since been revoked and replaced by the EIA Regulations.
-Table 1.6 at Annex A records the changes introduced by the EIA Regulations. - 1.2.4.
-The MCO Application for the EMG1 Works is a subsequent application for EIA development for the purposes of the EIA Regulations.
-The EMG1 Works form part of the proposed works considered in the Scoping Opinion to ensure the environmental impacts arising from the MCO Application are appropriately considered and assessed against the current EIA Regulations.
+The MCO Application is made for the MCO Scheme being the third main component of EMG2 comprising the EMG1 Works and is made pursuant to section 153 and schedule 6 of the PA 2008 for an amendment to the EMG1 DCO.
+The EMG1 DCO was supported by an environmental impact assessment (EIA) which was completed pursuant to The Infrastructure Planning (Environmental Impact Assessment) Regulations 2009 in force at the time.
+Those regulations have since been revoked and replaced by the EIA Regulations.
+Table 1.7 at the end of this Chapter records the changes introduced by the EIA Regulations. - 1.2.4.
+The MCO Application for the MCO Scheme is a subsequent application for EIA development for the purposes of the EIA Regulations.
+The EMG1 Works formed part of the proposed works considered in the Scoping Opinion (Document DCO 6.1D/MCO 6.1D) to ensure the environmental impacts arising from the MCO Application are appropriately considered and assessed against the current EIA Regulations.
 This ES is prepared in support of the MCO Application and provided pursuant to Regulation 16(j) of the Infrastructure Planning (Changes to, and Revocation of, Development Consent Orders) Regulations 2011 (2011 Regulations).